Preparing your Kubernetes environment to successfully deploy and run Consul is an

 Finally, you will need to enable RBAC on your Kubernetes cluster.
 Review the Kubernetes RBAC documentation.
 You should also review RBAC and authentication documentation if your Kubernetes cluster is running on a major cloud platform.

 There are many possible configurations for running Consul with Kubernetes.
 In this tutorial we will cover three of the most common.

-- Consul agents can be solely deployed within Kubernetes.
+- Consul server and client agents can be deployed entirely within Kubernetes.

 - Consul servers can be deployed outside of Kubernetes and clients inside of Kubernetes.